joszamama/xatkit-spl-parser/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the EPL-2.0 license.
-See `LICENSE.txt` for more information.
+See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>